Security

 In today’s digital world, security is a top concern for businesses and developers alike.
 With so much sensitive information being transmitted and stored online, it’s essential that we take the necessary measures to protect it from being compromised.
 This is where secure coding practices and Angular interceptors come into play.

 What is an angular interceptor?
-Angular is popular open-source JavaScript framework used for building web applications.
+Angular is a popular open-source JavaScript framework used for building web applications.
 It provides a powerful set of features and tools to help developers create fast and scalable applications.
 One of these features is the Angular interceptor, which is a mechanism that allows developers to add custom behavior to outgoing HTTP requests or incoming HTTP responses.

 This is an important tool in terms of security because it gives developers the ability to add additional layers of protection to their applications.
 For example, they can use interceptors to validate and authenticate users, as well as encrypt sensitive information being transmitted.